eclipse-pass/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 The following are required to run this tool:

-- Java 17+
+* Java 17+
-- Download the latest [docker image](https://github.com/eclipse-pass/pass-support/pkgs/container/pass-nihms-loader) or download the latest [pass-support release](https://github.com/eclipse-pass/pass-support/releases) and compile the `pass-nihms-loader` module
+* Download the latest [docker image](https://github.com/eclipse-pass/pass-support/pkgs/container/pass-nihms-loader) or download the latest [pass-support release](https://github.com/eclipse-pass/pass-support/releases) and compile the `pass-nihms-loader` module
-- Account for the NIH PACM website, and obtain an API key.
+* An account for the NIH PACM website, and obtain an API key.
 The API key is only valid for 3 months, so it will need to be updated periodically.
-There are a couple of ways of obtaining an account and it is institution specific.
+There are a couple of ways to obtain an account, and the process is institution-specific.

 ### Data Harvest Configuration